pcl-team/dpc-compiler/ppt.md

 - The main concept here is to utilise program models and Deep Learning, to learn code patterns for the GPUs.
 - This has the potential to generate novel optimisation than just figure out optimisation parameter as per typical use of machine learning.
+- The system would generate DPC++ code allowing for further optimisations.

+## Related Work

+- Probabilistic program model attempts of model, statistically, program patterns.
+- This is currently used in analysis and synthesis of programs.
+- No attempts has been yet done in the area of automatic parallelisation.

 # Transpilers: (Restructing Compilers)